 Maintaining a healthy diet is the first step to getting better.
 Try eating more whole grains, protein, fruits and vegetables.
 If you are breastfeeding, you should drink plenty of fluids too.

 Try to sleep as much as you can to help ease your tiredness and fatigue.
-Your baby might not have a routine of waking and sleeping, so you will have to get as much rest as you can.
+Your baby might not have a routine of waking and sleeping, so you must get as much rest as possible.

 Your doctor will tell you when it is right to start exercising.
 It shouldn’t be something strenuous, maybe taking a relaxing walk around the block.

 When should you see a doctor?

 Besides your regular appointments, if you are experiencing depression or other symptoms such as long-lasting pains and foul-smelling discharges, swelling or discharge oozing from wounds, you should see your doctor immediately.
 These could be symptoms of an infection or another underlying issue that should be treated immediately.
-If you’re unsure, you should still speak to your doctor just in case.
+If you’re unsure, you should still speak to your doctor.